das-snigdha/monotoneSIM/README.md

 The package `monotoneSIM` performs Bayesian estimation using B-Spline basis approximation of a Single Index Model where the unknown link function is assumed to be monotonically increasing.
-Consider a Single index models of the form:
+Consider a Single index model of the form:
 *y* = *g*(*x*<sup>⊤</sup>*β*) + *ϵ*

 where *y*: response, *x*: p-dimensional predictors, *β*: p-dimensional